rafaellabarrocas/webdriver_manager_demo/README.md

 Actual result:
  - Application is displaying an error message saying 'Something went wrong.
 Please contact the administrator.'

-PS: I always add screenshots, screen recording, logs, stacktrace and everything that could help the dev to investigate and debug it.
 ```

 `Typo on register page`